WebCrazy003/webcrazy003/README.md

   * react/jsx-no-useless-fragment
 - The most used UI library : Antd
 - I love React, but I've also got some history with Angular, my old buddy 😄

-### About me
-- 💬 I'm really into playing around with canvas stuff using p5!
-You can check out my tinkering [here](https://github.com/WebCrazy003/p5-canvas)!
-  I also enjoy forking projects and adding my own twists to them, just like what I did with [react-boilerplate](https://github.com/WebCrazy003/react-redux-typescript-boilerplate) and [vuetify-date-picker](https://github.com/WebCrazy003/vuetify-daterange-picker)
-- 🌱 Presently, I'm enhancing my skills in Python and AWS.
-- ⚡ Fun fact: I'm a travel enthusiast who enjoys weekend hikes.
-- 📫 When everything else gets dull, I like to dive into solving algorithms to find my inner zen!

 <!--
 ### Github Profile Trophy